arturAR/PTicTacToe/README.md

     b.
 Make possible playing more than one match
     c.
 Change the way of running the game (jar?)
     d.
 Implement bi-lingual mode(.properties?)
-    e.
-Move all User input/output action to UserIO class???
+    +e.
+Move all User input/output action to UserIO class +f.
-    f.
 Remove BoardCharacters class
     g.
 ALL TESTSSS!!! :O
-    h.
+    +h.
 Remove Players map implementation remaining
     i.
-Implement toString() method in Board class
+Implement toString() method in Board class to test it
+    j.
+Change pom.xml to proper version from academy (after catching up)
-    ... + all requirements which aren't fulfilled (form the list above)
+    h.
+Remove Players class and turn it into Turn class with given user, where Game class will be controlling List of players ... + all requirements which aren't fulfilled (form the list above)

 # For review & questions & doubts
-    1. Exceptions handling approach - for now only checkIfPositionIsEmpty() and checkIfMoveIsLegal() methods in Board class are throwing exceptions, then all called objects pass them to callers and exceptions are handled in playMatch() in Match class.
+    - Exceptions handling approach - for now only checkIfPositionIsEmpty() and checkIfMoveIsLegal() methods in Board class are throwing exceptions, then all called objects pass them to callers and exceptions are handled in playMatch() in Match class.
-    2. UserIO approach - is it good idea to place all user interaction to separate class (UserIO - not used for this moment) and how to handle it?
-Create UserIO object in Game constructor and then pass it to every object which should use it?)
-    3. Any tip to make possible to exit game in any moment (not only after each match) in concise way?
+    - Any tip to make possible to exit game in any moment (not only after each match) in concise way?
-    4. Should configPlayers(), configBoard() in Game class be separated classes?
+    - Should configPlayers(), configBoard() in Game class be separated classes?
-    5. Is getFieldsByChar() method in Board class good starting point to check winning conditions or should I change direction?
+    - Is getFieldsByChar() method in Board class good starting point to check winning conditions or should I change direction?
 I suppose I should change...
-    6. How to avoid getName() and getCharacter() methods in Player class...? and getCurrentPlayerName() and getCurrentPlayerChar() in Players class?
+    - How to avoid getName() and getCharacter() methods in Player class...? and getCurrentPlayerName() and getCurrentPlayerChar() in Players class?
         It's needed to create proper user instructions.
-    7. Is Players class good place for givePointsForDraw() and givePointsForWinner() methods?
+    - Is Players class good place for givePointsForDraw() and givePointsForWinner() methods?
-    8. Is packages organization done in proper way?...
+    - Is packages organization done in proper way?...